AgneevMukherjee/agneev-blog/_posts/2022-01-24-extensive-roman-mnist-dataset-the-preparation.markdown

 ## Data manipulation for augmentation

 Now, even after gathering my own data, I ended up with less than 6000 images.
 How to boost the numbers further?
 One method is via manipulating the existing images.
 An easy way to do this is flipping the images using OpenCV's flip method.
 The small versions of 1, 2, 3 and 10 can be flipped horizontally, while their capital versions can be flipped either horizontally and vertically.
-For 5, only the horizontal flip is meaningful.
+For 5, only the horizontal flip is meaningful, while for 9, only the capital 9 can be flipped vertically.
 Examples:

 ![Image_19](/agneev-blog/assets/img/img_1_19.png?raw=true){: width="125", height="100" }&nbsp;&nbsp;&nbsp;&nbsp;
 ![Image_20](/agneev-blog/assets/img/img_1_20.png?raw=true){: width="125", height="100" }